 The grindcore movement that first emerged in the mid-1980s is, in the wider world, best left unheralded.
 To do otherwise, even casually, would risk having to hear it.
 Napalm Death’s appearance on a publicly funded children’s program was as unwelcome an intrusion into polite space as any band of that kind would ever commit.
 But few introductions to so unusual a sound have not been more perfect to virgin ears.
 Though most historians credit Flint, Michigan’s Repulsion as its originators, the Birmingham, UK band crafted grindcore to such refinement that it has been surpassed only seldom.
 It is incomprehensible to many and a revelation to a fervent few.

 Grindcore is at turns marveled at and reviled for its sonic extremes.
-Of melding the primitive speed of hardcore punk, the precise speed of thrash metal, and the art damage of no wave.
+Of melding the primitive structure of hardcore punk, the precise speed of thrash metal, and the art damage of no wave.
 But those are nothing without the tonal and philosophical extremes it embodied as first principles.
 Though the genre owes a steep debt to the metal-punk pair bonding of Slayer, Discharge, Motörhead, and others, theirs amounted to little more than selective borrowings—and outright distortions—when compared to the pure synthesis of sound and idea that Napalm Death achieved.
 The political content of punk is not always its best asset.
 For all their clever radicalism, bands like Gang of Four and Dead Kennedys, did not venture very far beyond liberal norms.
-But out of the more coherent and earnest visions of Crass and Killing Joke, grindcore was able to better articulate punk’s political geist, not only seeing farther than the already extensive plain of vision of those bands, but also doing so in less time.
+But out of the more coherent and earnest visions of Crass and Killing Joke, grindcore was able to better articulate punk’s political geist, not only seeing farther than the already farseeing vision of those bands, but also doing so in less time.
 And to the extent that it is more than political.

 The concept of prophecy has taken an odd turn in our long flight from biblical antiquity.
 Perhaps accepting its intrinsic value, we’ve opted to reupholster it in more pristine leather instead of jettisoning it entirely with the spring-cleaning we’ve done for, say, alchemy and sorcery.
 On separate occasions Reinhold Niebuhr and Christopher Lasch have been called the “American Jeremiah.”
 Allan Bloom has been dubbed a “prophet of doom.”
 Cornel West has made the label central to his work.
 And of course it clings to the less credentialed but still rarified James Baldwin and Bill Hicks.
 We shouldn’t deny that these people on their own are rightly prized as independent, strident, and obsessive thinkers.
 Some of their work—namely Lasch’s and Baldwin’s—is currently enjoying a moment in the eclipse.
 But even at their most condemnatory, the status of these figures only rose, or at least never critically diminished.
 In a part of the world that prides itself on tolerance of dissent, prophecy, even if it is merely elevated Real Talk, is honorific.
-After all, as De Gaulle put it of Sartre during the 1968 uprisings, “you don’t arrest Voltaire.”
+After all, as de Gaulle put it of Sartre during the 1968 uprisings in Paris, “you don’t arrest Voltaire.”

 And you don’t, obviously.
 But every so often there might come someone having a vision to impart but no sheen or accreditation undergirding it.
 A vision that is bleak, with a style that is repulsive.
 It runs exactly contrary to the tenor of the moment at which it is heard.
 The true prophet shows an indifference to tact and boasts a deprivation of moral authority.
 He or she is counter-authority.
 For this there might not be harsh persecution, but there may be loud offense-taking, mockery, derision, feigned ignorance, very occasionally “constructive” criticism.
 Of course that makes it all the easier for any loafer with pangs of #decline to assume the mantel with pinch hits of profundity, but to say that they have not been out there would confirm that more genuine articles do exist.
 “I will bring on them a disaster they cannot escape.
 Although they cry out to me, I will not listen to them.”
 That is God warning the Israelites and Judeans through Jeremiah.
 Now imagine that set to a blast beat.